JaidenAshmore/java-dynamic-sqs-listener/doc/how-to-guides/spring/spring-how-to-add-aws-xray-tracing.md

 As seen in [Spring - How to connect to multiple AWS Accounts](spring-how-to-connect-to-multiple-aws-accounts.md), you can create a custom
 [SqsAsyncClientProvider](../../../spring/spring-api/src/main/java/com/jashmore/sqs/spring/client/SqsAsyncClientProvider.java) to communicate with multiple
 SQS queues across multiple accounts.
-To have this functionality as well as Xray Tracing, you will need to make sure you wrap each `SqsAsyncClient` in a
+If you are have included the [AWS Xray SDK V2 Instrumentor](https://github.com/aws/aws-xray-sdk-java/tree/master/aws-xray-recorder-sdk-aws-sdk-v2-instrumentor) dependency you will need to make sure to wrap each `SqsAsyncClient` in an [XrayWrappedSqsAsyncClient](../../../extensions/aws-xray-extension/core/src/main/java/com/jashmore/sqs/extensions/xray/client/XrayWrappedSqsAsyncClient.java).
-[XrayWrappedSqsAsyncClient](../../../extensions/aws-xray-extension/core/src/main/java/com/jashmore/sqs/extensions/xray/client/XrayWrappedSqsAsyncClient.java).

 ```java